magda-io/magda/docs/docs/authentication-plugin-spec.md

 Magda also provides NPM packages [@magda/authentication-plugin-sdk](https://www.npmjs.com/package/@magda/authentication-plugin-sdk) and [@magda/auth-api-client](https://www.npmjs.com/package/@magda/auth-api-client) that can assit you with implementing your authentication logic.

+## Common Parameters Available Through MAGDA

+When deploy with MAGDA, here are a list of common paramaters are made available to the authentication plugin via various ways.

+### `authPluginRedirectUrl`

+This parameter is available through Helm chart value [global.authPluginRedirectUrl](https://github.com/magda-io/magda/blob/master/deploy/helm/magda-core/README.md#user-content-values).

+Its default value can be found from [magda-core helm chart document](https://github.com/magda-io/magda/blob/master/deploy/helm/magda-core/README.md#user-content-values).

+Once the authentication plugin complete the authentication process, the plugin is required to redirect user agent to the url specified by this parameter.

+When redirect the user agent, the plugin can choose to passing the following query parameters:

+-   `result`: Possible value: "success" or "failure".
+    -   When the parameter not present, its value should be assumed as "success"
+-   `errorMessage`: error message that should be displayed to the user.
+Only available when `result`="success".

+[authentication-plugin-sdk](https://www.npmjs.com/package/@magda/authentication-plugin-sdk) provides function `redirectOnSuccess`, `redirectOnError` & `getAbsoluteUrl` to generate the redirection.

+### Cookie Options

+Cookie options are required by [authentication-plugin-sdk](https://www.npmjs.com/package/@magda/authentication-plugin-sdk) to create session that meet Gateway's requirements.

+This parameter is made available through [configMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) `gateway-config` key `cookie.json`.

 ## Required HTTP endpoints

 Your auth plugin can choose to serve any endpioints as you want.
 All HTTP endpoint will be exposed by Magda Gateway at path `/auth/login/plugin/[your auth plugin key]/*`.